 Parenting education programs give parents the skills and knowledge they need to help guide their children through adolescence.
 Parenting education programs are supported by the Health Department but are implemented regionally.

-Family Matters, Nurturing Parent Program, Guiding Good Choices, Strengthening Families, Active Parenting, and Parenting Wisely are examples of parenting education programs that have these goals:
+Family Matters, Nurturing Parent Program, Guiding Good Choices, Strengthening Families, Active Parenting, and Parenting Wisely are examples of parenting education programs that have the following goals:

 - Better parental communication and disciplinary skills